 The information sources worth tracking for Australian professionals vary by industry but share common types: industry association publications and policy submissions, relevant Australian government regulatory announcements, LinkedIn thought leaders in your specific field whose content is substantive rather than promotional, sector-specific newsletters and research publications, and the National Skills Commission’s quarterly skills priority list which tracks emerging and declining skill demand across Australian occupations.

-Building a regular industry intelligence habit of 20 to 30 minutes per week of focused, deliberate reading and reflection produces significantly more useful professional knowledge than occasional binge-reading when a trend becomes impossible to ignore.
+Building a regular industry intelligence habit of 20 to 30 minutes per week of focused, deliberate reading and reflection produces significantly more useful professional knowledge than occasional reading when a trend becomes impossible to ignore.
 It also produces better professional conversation material, which compounds into professional brand-building when you share specific informed perspectives with your professional community.

 How to Future-Proof Your Career From AI and Automation?